 05 of 10

 This is a great way to sample food from many of Soulard's best restaurants.
-Make your way to each restaurant or pub and use one of your tickets for a taste of its signature dish.
-Ticket books cost $25 for six tastes and a complementary glass of Cruzan Rum.
+Make your way to each restaurant or pub in the Soulard neighborhood from 11 a.m. to 5 p.m. on Feb.
+3 and 4 and use one of your tickets for a taste of its signature dish.
+Ticket books are $25 and cover six tastes and one drink.

 06 of 10

 It doesn't matter if you have a dog or not, this event is something to see.
 Organizers are expecting thousands of dogs and their owners to turn out.
-Many will be decked out in costumes, others just come to be part of the fun.
-It costs $10 per animal to register for the parade.
-The money goes to the Open Door Animal Sanctuary, a no kill shelter in Jefferson County.
-You can register on the day of the parade, starting at 10 a.m., at 12th and Allen.
-See pictures of the Pet Parade.
+Many will be decked out in costumes, and others just come to be part of the fun.
+You can register on the day of the parade, starting at 10 a.m., at 12th Street and Allen Avenue.
+The parade starts at 1 p.m. on Feb.
+4.

 07 of 10

 Talk about a dog-eat-dog competition, the annual Wiener Dog Derby pits some of the area's fastest dachshunds against each other.
-Okay that may be a bit of an exaggeration.
+Ok, that may be a bit of an exaggeration.
 It's clearly more fun than competition, but the derby in Soulard Market Park is always one of the most popular events of the Soulard Mardi Gras.
+It's happening in 2018 on at 2 p.m. on Feb.
+4.

 08 of 10